 Should you buy the Beats Solo Pro?

-Yes, these are the best Beats Solo headphones to date.
-If you can pardon the microphone quality, expense, and comfort, you’ll find the Beats Solo Pro an easy-to-love pair of daily headphones.
-For better or worse, the discomfort is a necessary evil that enables such excellent noise cancelling.
+In November 2021, Beats discontinued the Beats Solo Pro, which is a shame since it was the best noise canceling Beats headset to date.
+If you can find it on promotion from an outlet vendor, the Solo Pro is worth buying.
+Listeners who can pardon the microphone quality, expense, and comfort, will find the Beats Solo Pro an easy-to-love pair of daily headphones.
+For better or worse, discomfort is a necessary evil that enables such excellent noise canceling.

 What should you get instead of the Beats Solo Pro?